pravega/flink-connectors/documentation/src/docs/streaming.md

 One such example is re-processing a stream, where we may have to process the data from the beginning (or from a certain point in the stream) to re-derive the output.
 For instance, in situations where the computation logic has been changed to address new additional criteria, or we fixed a bug or doing a typical A/B testing etc., where the ability to consume historical data as a stream is critical.

 ## FlinkPravegaWriter
-A Pravega Stream may be used as a data sink within a Flink program using an instance of `io.pravega.connectors.flink.FlinkPravegaWriter`.
+A Pravega Stream may be used as a data sink within a Flink program using an instance of `FlinkPravegaWriter`.
 Add an instance of the writer to the dataflow program using the method [`DataStream::addSink`](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/streaming/api/datastream/DataStream.html#addSink-org.apache.flink.streaming.api.functions.sink.SinkFunction-).

 ### Example
 ```Java